nhsconnect/Digital-Child-Health-STU3/pages/explore/explore_social_context.md

 ---
-title: Social Context Person Event Message Bundle
+title: Social Context Event Message Bundle
 keywords:  messaging, bundles
 tags: [fhir,messaging]
 sidebar: foundations_sidebar
-permalink: explore_social_context_person.html
+permalink: explore_social_context.html
-summary: "The FHIR profiles used for the Social Context Person Event Message Bundle"
+summary: "The FHIR profiles used for the Social Context Event Message Bundle"
 ---

-The following FHIR profiles are used to form the Social Context Person Event Message Bundle:
+The following FHIR profiles are used to form the Social Context Event Message Bundle:

 - [DCH-Bundle-1](https://fhir.nhs.uk/STU3/StructureDefinition/DCH-Bundle-1)
 - [DCH-MessageHeader-1](https://fhir.nhs.uk/STU3/StructureDefinition/DCH-MessageHeader-1) - where the coding and display for the event element is fixed to 'CH031 - Social Context Person'